 The life cycle of your dog is the following:

 That said, it typically won’t be hard to tell if your puppy has reached puberty.
-If your dog is not listening to you anymore, is embarrassing you and acts like it never had a single training session in its life, your puppy likely reached puberty.
+If your dog is not listening to you anymore, is embarrassing you and acts like it never had a single training session in its life, you’re like in the puppy teenage phase.

 If you had a problematic puppy that frustrated you and if you couldn’t understand why people made comments such as ‘puppies grow up way too soon’, well, now you know.
 It’s because what awaits you after puppyhood can be way worse than the baby phase of your dog that you just went through.